ignoreintuition/jSchema/README.md

 # jSchema
-## Data Modeling in JavaScript
+Data Modeling in JavaScript
+jSchema is a framework for modeling data in JavaScript.
+By using fundamental data modeling principles you are able to pull multiple datasets into in a common schema, define relationships, aggregate, join, and subset datasets to make data easier to work with in the browser.

 ![entity relationship diagram - new page 1](https://user-images.githubusercontent.com/5210420/32084304-50e6bdbc-ba96-11e7-92b8-cfab13866fe0.png)

-jSchema is a framework for modeling data in JavaScript.
-By using fundamental data modeling principles you are able to pull multiple datasets into in a common schema, assign primary / foreign key relationships, aggregate, join, and subset datasets to make data easier to work with in the browser.
+jSchema is going to create an object assigned globally to the window called `window.jSchema`.
+This object is a metadata representation of all your datasets containing the table names, column names, and keys that define sets.
+The data itself is stored within a closure within the object and is retrieved via a getter function.
+Joining data, aggregating data, and filtering data will create a new dataset in your WORK namespace that will persist on the page until either you delete the table or you run a cleanUp method.

 ## How to Use
-jSchema is going to create an object assigned globally to the window called `window.jSchema`.
-You can then add dataset directly

 ```Javascript
 var s =  window.jSchema